 The curriculum includes drawing from nineteenth century Bargue lithographs, figure drawing, cast drawing, figure painting in oil and watercolor, sculpture, plein air landscape, still life and portraiture.

 Students of the Academy undertake a concentrated and individually structured curriculum.
 Individual objectives for each session will be clearly stated before the period begins.
 Students will be assigned to an appropriate curriculum and move to progressively more difficult and challenging assignments upon satisfactory completion of the preceding assignments.

-Molly Johnson, Owner and Executive Director
+Molly Johnson, Executive Director, Instructor

 Lori Beringer, Instructor

 An impressionist, known for her landscapes, still-lifes and portraits that capture a joyous celebration and a deep reverence for the blessings of each day.
 Her oils express a sense of excitement and energy that come from the intimate exchange of her surroundings.